flutter/devtools/CONTRIBUTING.md

 ```

-You also need to generate the required mocks for the tests.
-To generate the mocks, run:
+Auto-generated mocks are required for running the tests.
+If you haven't run refresh
+script yet, run:
 ```
-cd packages/devtools_test
-dart run build_runner build
+./tool/refresh.sh
 ```

 Now you can proceed with running DevTools tests: